KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 <br>
 THIS IS NOT A COMPLETE LIST OF EVERYTHING GIT CAN DO, however it's a solid base to get you started.
 <br>
-You may as want get to know other commands such as rebase and cherry-pick, but for the sake of summarizing, I won't write them down here to keep this README short.
+You may as want get to know other commands such as rebase and cherry-pick that are incredibly helpful (and i suggest to check out the docs and play around with them, but for the sake of summarizing, I won't write them down here to keep this README short.
 <br>
+Also, I think that the best way to play around and get experienced with git is to create a local repo, synch it with a remote one and then experiment all commands and possible scenarios, just like a workshop, with hands-on, then write down what you did.

 Some useful links:

 [GitHub](https://github.com/)